 I tell you this not to make you sad, but for you to see where your efforts/money are going.
 Isn't it amazing that Sara's cancer treatment was toxic enough to kill her cancer, but gentle enough to keep a smile on her face?
 Cancer treatment hasn't always been this way.
 Besides the US government, St. Baldrick's funds more in childhood cancer research than any other organization.
 If not for this fundraising, cancer researchers would not be able to find just the right concoction of chemotherapy and radiation to kill the cancer, but save the child.
 And this time, it was our daughter Sara.

-Feel the pride in shaving your head or donating money to The St. Baldrick’s Foundation.
-Because you care, our daughter Sara is 13 years old - she has a compassionate heart and a contagious smile.
+Because you care, our daughter, Sara, is 14 years old - she has a compassionate heart and a contagious smile.
 Sara is not a morning person.
-Sara loves spicy food.
-Sara dances in the mirror.
+Sara loves lemonade and spicy food.
 Sara enjoys volleyball and watching The Office over and over and over again.
 Sara is excited about high school next year and wants to be an elementary school math teacher.
-Because you care, Sara is celebrating 8 1/2 YEARS CANCER FREE!
-Our family is happy and truly grateful.
+Because you care, Sara is celebrating 10 years CANCER FREE!

 Thank you for giving us the opportunity to enjoy Sara,